HiteshkumarPrajapati/cybersecurity/projects/FinSight — Third-Party AI Procurement GRC Review/README.md

 | OAIC Privacy Register | Privacy Act obligation reference |
 | APRA Prudential Practice Guides | CPS 234 interpretation guidance |

----

-*This project is a sample GRC portfolio deliverable.
-FinSight Analytics and VeriGuard AI are fictional organisations.
-All scenarios, figures, and findings are created for professional skills demonstration.*